-Why I Buy Books To Support Substackers
+Why I Buy and Promote Substackers' Books

 There are many ways to support your favorite Substackers, and some are completely free!